Arlanthir/notes/CardMagic.md

 4. You turn your back to the spectator.
 5. The spectator names every card they're holding saying "My card is the &lt;name of the card&gt;".
 6. After some theatrics you identify their card saying that their voice was more solid when they said that name.

+## Out of Sight, Out of Mind

+Originally by Dai Vernon, this is [SpideyHypnosis's handling](https://www.youtube.com/watch?v=PTy68aZSMvc).

+1. Have the spectator shuffle the deck.
+2. Explain that you will try to read the spectator's mind to discover a card they are merely thinking of.
+3. Show them the top 6 cards of the deck slowly, one by one, and instruct them to think of one.
+4. After the sixth card, ask them if they have chosen one.
+If they have, proceed, otherwise repeat with another six cards.
+5. When they say yes, put three of the cards on top of the deck, hold a break, put the other three on top.
+6. Double undercut to move the top three cards to the bottom.
+7. Say that, most of the time, spectators choose a card and hold it, but this time he/she is merely thinking of one.
+While you say this, take a card from the middle of the deck and move it to the bottom, to hide the three bottom cards.
+8. (Optional) False riffle shuffle retaining top and bottom.
+9. Start showing cards from the bottom to "recreate the image of the card in the spectator's mind".
+10. Hold those 7 cards with the right hand, keep spreading the deck with the left slowly until around halfpoint.
+11. Ask them if they've already seen their card.
+    - If so: cut the bottom 7 cards to the top.
+    - If not: Run three cards from the bottom to the top (either face up and throw the deck on top or face down, injog and throw the deck on top).
+12. Their card is now 4-6th from the top.
+13. (Optional) Place the deck on top of the spectator's hands.
+14. Start taking cards from the top at an angle, "feeling them", subtly peeking them.
+15. After 3 cards, hold a break before you take the 4th.
+16. Take the 4th and the 5th over the pinky break, remembering their values.
+17. Go to take the 6th but instead say "no, I'm going to stop right here".
+18. Ask them to name the card they're thinking of.
+    - If it was the 4th: double lift and show it.
+    - If it was the 5th: drop the break and show your top card.
+    - If it was the 6th: ask the spectator to turn over the next card.
+19. If you had to double lift, hold the two turned cards and turn the rest of the packet face up to clear the lift.

 # Trick database